BasilPanda/RoR2DronesInheritItems/README.md

 ## By Basil
 A mod that allows **all** drones and turrets to inherit items from the player.

-- **Has AURELIONITE, QUEEN GUARDS, GHOSTS, SQUID TURRETS, and lots of configuration!**
+- **Has Solus Probes, Aurelionite, Queen Guards, Ghosts, Squid Turrets, and lots of configuration!**

 - Can update inventories after each stage clear!

 - Can generate items for drones with the ItemGenerator option in the config file! *Will ignore inherit settings.*

+- Should now have more mod compatibilities!
+Let me know if something breaks and I'll try to look at it!

 By default, only drones and turrets inherit items.